-12 Condensation risk
+11 Condensation risk

-12.1 Walls will adequately limit the risk of surface condensation when the thermal transmittance (U value) does not exceed 0.7 $W \cdot m^{-2} \cdot K^{-1}$ (1.2 $W \cdot m^{-2} \cdot K^{-1}$ in Scotland) at any point and the junctions with floors, roof and openings comply with section 7.3.
+11.1 Walls will adequately limit the risk of surface condensation when the thermal transmittance (U value) does not exceed 0.7 $W \cdot m^{-2} \cdot K^{-1}$ (1.2 $W \cdot m^{-2} \cdot K^{-1}$ in Scotland) at any point and the junctions with floors, roof and openings comply with section 6.3.

-12.2 Walls will adequately limit the risk of interstitial condensation when they are constructed in accordance with BS 5250 : 2011 (Section 4 and Annexes D and G).
-For the purpose of calculations, the block's water vapour resistance factor ( $\mu$ ) may be taken as 10 (a resistivity of 50 MN·s-1·g-1·m-1) as given in BS EN ISO 10456 : 2007, Table 4.
+11.2 Walls will adequately limit the risk of interstitial condensation when they are constructed in accordance with ,BS 5250 : 2011 (Section 4 and Annexes D and G).
+For the purpose of calculations, the blocks' water vapour resistance factor (μ) may be taken as 10 (a resistivity of 50 MN s-1 g-1 m-1) as given in BS EN ISO 10456 : 2007, Table 4.

-- 12.3 The water vapour resistance ( $\mu$ ) for the block is $5^{(1)}/10^{(2)}$ in accordance with BS EN 1745 : 2012. - (1) The diffusion behaviour is into a building block. - (2) The diffusion behaviour is out of the building block. - 12.4 Additional guidance can be found in BRE Report BR 262: 2002.
+11.3 The water vapour resistance (μ) for the block is 5(1)/10(2) in accordance with BS EN 1745 : 2012.

+(1) The diffusion behaviour is into a building block.

+(2) The diffusion behaviour is out of the building block.

+11.4 Additional guidance can be found in BRE Report BR 262 : 2002.

-13 Movement
+12 Movement

-- 13.1 The maximum declared\ moisture movement of the blocks may be taken as a nominal value of 0.4 mm·m-1. - 13.2 Movement may be accommodated using movement joints or bed joint reinforcement, or a combination of the two.
-When bed joint reinforcement is intended to contribute towards accommodation of movement, it should be designed and installed strictly in accordance with the Certificate holder's instructions. - 13.3 Movement joints must be provided in accordance with BS 5628-3: 2005 or clause 2.3.4 of BS EN 1996-2: 2006 and clause NA.2.1 of its UK National Annex, Table NA.1 of PD 6697 : 2010 and the Certificate holder's instructions. - 13.4 In external walls containing openings, movement joints may need to be provided at more frequent intervals, or the masonry above and below the opening may need to be reinforced to restrain movement.
+12.1 The maximum declared moisture movement of the blocks may be taken as a nominal value of 0.4 mm·m-1.

+12.2 Movement may be accommodated using movement joints or bed joint reinforcement, or a combination of the two.
+When bed joint reinforcement is intended to contribute towards accommodation of movement, it should be designed and installed strictly in accordance with the Certificate holder's instructions.

+12.3 Movement joints must be provided in accordance with BS 5628-3 : 2005 or clause 2.3.4 of BS EN 1996-2 : 2006 and clause NA.2.1 of its UK National Annex, Table NA.1 of PD 6697 : 2010 and the Certificate holder's instructions.

+12.4 In external walls containing openings, movement joints may need to be provided at more frequent intervals, or the masonry above and below the opening may need to be reinforced to restrain movement.
 Particular attention should be paid to long, low, horizontal panels of masonry, eg those under windows.

-14 Maintenance
+13 Maintenance

-As the blocks are generally concealed and have suitable durability (see section 15), maintenance is not required.
+As the system is generally concealed and has suitable durability (see section 14), maintenance is not required.

-15 Durability
+14 Durability

-Autoclaved aerated concrete (Aircrete) is a durable material.
-Walls constructed from the products will have durability equivalent to walls of traditional masonry and will fulfil their intended function for the life of the building in which they have been installed.
+🐲 Autoclaved aerated concrete (Aircrete) is a durable material.
+Walls built using the thin-joint system will have durability equivalent to those of traditional masonry and will fulfil their intended function for the life of the building in which they have been installed.